 Note: Every Monday until July 31, I’ll be posting chapters of Room for Two on my blog.
 Read Chapter 4 below.
-Want to start at the begining?
+Want to start at the beginning?
 Read Chapter 1.

 Per my request, only close friends and family members were invited to Hope’s funeral.
 After a large funeral for Krista, I wanted to keep this one private.
 Officially saying good-bye to my daughter was going to be the most difficult thing I had done, and I wanted as few people as possible to witness it.